rheageorge179/analyze-box-office-data/README.md

-# analyze-box-office-data

-#Project: Analyze Box Office Data with Seaborn and Python
+Project: Analyze Box Office Data with Seaborn and Python

 This project is part of a hands-on course titled **"Analyze Box Office Data with Seaborn and Python"**, focusing on building data visualization and exploratory data analysis (EDA) skills using the TMDB dataset.